- Contact Information

 Do you accept gifts of stock?

-Women for Women International can also accept gifts of stock.
-It is usually beneficial to give appreciated securities since you bypass any capital gains tax due had you sold them – and you receive a charitable deduction for their fair market value.
+Women for Women International can also accept gifts of stock and wire transfers.
+It is usually beneficial to give appreciated securities since you bypass any capital gains tax due had you sold them — and you receive a charitable deduction for their fair market value.

-If the securities are being held in "street name" at your brokerage firm, you may instruct your broker to have them wire transferred to us, in care of our broker, J.P.
-Morgan Securities LLC, at:
+If the securities are being held in "street name" at your brokerage firm, you may instruct your broker to have them wire transferred to us.

 Account Name: Women for Women International

-When your broker makes the transfer, please download the "Notification of Transfer" form.
-Print the form out and mail it, or fax it, to our office so we can ensure that the securities have been received.
-You can mail the form to: Women for Women International, Global Support Center, PO Box 9224, Central Islip, NY 11722-9224
+To make your gift of stock to Women for Women International, please download and complete "Notification of Transfer" form.
+Print the form out and mail it or fax it to our office so we can ensure that the securities have been received.
+Please send the form to:

 How is Women for Women International funded?